DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

    70e6b9f..5ac8ea0  my-first-feature -> my-first-feature
 ```

-With everything tested and working, let's switch back to the desktop and clean things up before
+With everything tested and working, let's switch back to the "desktop" so that we can clean things
-opening a PR:
+up before opening a PR:

 ```bash
 # Switch back to the "desktop"